victoriacheng15/mehub/src/content/blog/my-journey-into-the-tech.md

 I found [w3school](https://www.w3schools.com/).
 I started learning HTML, CSS, and JavaScript from there.
 It somewhat helped me and I also repeated the same mistake I did with Python.
 This had to change.
 So, I went on a search spree again, but with YouTube this time, I found a couple of YouTubers who teach web development related.
 I decided to following them along and built a couple website.
 From there, I found [Frontend Mentor](https://www.frontendmentor.io/home), [Zero to Mastery](https://zerotomastery.io/), and communities.
 With these resources I have, I kept practising my frontend skills through Frontend Mentor.

-You can find past challenges I did with Frontend Mentor [here](https://github.com/victoriacheng15/frontend-mentor-challenges).
+You can find past challenges I did with [Frontend Mentor Repo](https://github.com/victoriacheng15/frontend-mentor-challenges).

 ### 100Devs